casper-zielinski/Comparator/README.md

 ## StringIgnoreCaseComparator

 - Description

->
+> Comparing two Strings but ignoring the Case. so when sorting a String Array, it does not matter if it's Uppercase or Lowercase, but if it comes Alhpabetically before or after.

 - Reflection Questions:

   - Why is the Comparator an interface and not a class?
+  A: Because it has Methods that are meant to be overriden.
+The Comparator is designed to define comparison logic.
+It being an interface makes it more flexible as well, you can implement Comparator and extend a class.
   - What would be the effects when implementing Comparator instead of Comparator\<String>\?
+  A: Working with raw types instead of a exact type (String).
+With this the Compiler can't check which types are being compared.
+You are able to pass more types than a String, but that can result in a ClassCastException Error.

 ## CharacterUpperAfterLowerComparator